Algonquin Hotel: Mid-2000s to present

 The hotel was sold again to HEI Hospitality in October 2005.
-Under HEI's ownership, the hotel began offering Amazon Kindles to guests, in keeping with the hotel's literary traditions.
+Under HEI's ownership, the hotel began lending Amazon Kindles to guests, in keeping with the hotel's literary traditions.
 HEI spent $4.5 million on yet another renovation of the hotel, completed in 2008, and they hired Gary Budge as the general manager.
-In September 2010, the Algonquin Hotel became affiliated with the Marriott International chain's Autograph Collection brand, but the hotel retained several of its traditions, including its name and its cat.
+In September 2010, the Algonquin Hotel became affiliated with the Marriott International chain's Autograph Collection brand, becoming the Algonquin Hotel Times Square, Autograph Collection.
+The hotel retained several of its traditions, including its name and its cat.
 HEI continued to own the hotel but paid a franchise fee to become part of Marriott's rewards program.
 The affiliation with Marriott came amid an increase in tourism in New York City.

 By mid-2011, HEI was negotiating to resell the hotel to MassMutual subsidiary Cornerstone Real Estate Advisors.
 Cornerstone bought the hotel that June for about $80 million, becoming the hotel's fifth owner in 15 years.
 In late 2011, Cornerstone announced that it would close the Algonquin for renovations for four months.
 The Algonquin was closed for renovations in February 2012, during which time the Oak Room was closed permanently.
 The hotel reopened that May after the renovations were completed.
-Due to the COVID-19 pandemic in New York City, the Algonquin was temporarily closed from March 2020 to April 2021.
-Stonehill Taylor renovated the hotel in 2022, including the Algonquin Round Table, the Blue Bar, and the Oak Room.
+Due to the COVID-19 pandemic in New York City, the Algonquin was closed from March 2020 to April 2021.
+Stonehill Taylor further renovated the hotel in 2022, including the Algonquin Round Table, the Blue Bar, and the Oak Room.
+The hotel's round table was also restored in 2024.